 Use some dusting and flatten the ball with your fingers on the rolling board first before rolling it with the help of rolling pin.
 Some of the filling mixture may look like being exposed and it enhances the taste but take care not to let the filling leak out of the pastry.
 A thin even layer of pastry over a rich filling is what you have to work for.

 Carefully lift the poli and flip it over the hot pan.
 Roast both sides till pinkish brown patches are formed and the poli is cooked through.
 Apply little ghee after taking the poli off the heat.

-Such a dark color of the filling is due to the dark brown colored unrefined sugar i used .
-This king of filling makes a really nice and soft puran poli whose puran doesn't get crumbly ans scatter in the plate.
-It stickls to the pastry and melts in the mouth when you take a bite.
+Such a dark color of the filling is due to the dark brown colored unrefined sugar I used.
+This kind of filling makes a really nice and soft puran poli whose puran doesn't get crumbly and scatter in the plate.
+It sticks to the pastry and melts in the mouth when you take a bite.

 The puran (filling) keeps well in the fridge and a freshly made dough is all needed to make fresh polis anytime.

 Have you tried any flat bread with a sweet filling?
 Some friends tell me it tastes great with fresh coconut milk.
 I am yet to try that.